 Toddlers who are slow to warm up may also benefit from structured activities to help them transition to playing with others.
 For example, at the beginning of play time or a party, you may suggest making music (a wooden spoon and pot is perfect) or playing outside in a sandbox.
-This type of play gives children some time to engage in side-by-side play before getting into more interactive activities.
-It can also help to schedule playtimes and parties at your home when possible so that your child is somewhere she feels safe, secure, and confident.
+This type of play gives a shy child some time to engage in side-by-side play before getting into more interactive activities.
+It can also help to schedule playtimes and parties at your home when possible so that a shy child is somewhere she feels safe, secure, and confident.

 Remember—temperament is not destiny.
-You can respect your child’s slow-to-warm-up nature while helping him learn the skills he needs to adjust to new situations and new people successfully.
+You can respect your child’s slow-to-warm-up nature while helping him learn the skills they need to adjust to new situations and new people successfully.
 For example, when you arrive at a new playground where there are lots of children playing, follow your child’s lead and just watch the action for a while.
-Then, when you see your child feeling more relaxed and interested in what is going on around him, suggest that you push him in the swing or go down the slide with him.
-Ask him to pick a piece of equipment to explore next.
-Step by step, with time, you help your child adjust to this new place—and enjoy himself.
+Then, when you see a child feeling more relaxed and interested in what is going on around him, suggest that you push him in the swing or go down the slide with them.
+Ask them to pick a piece of equipment to explore next.
+Step by step, with time, you help your child adjust to this new place—and enjoy themselves.

 Observe and Learn

-Times.
+- Times.
 Are there certain times of day that are harder for your child to make transitions?
-Are mornings or evenings more difficult for her?
-Or when she’s hungry or tired?
+Are mornings or evenings more difficult for them?
+Or when they’re hungry or tired?

-Places.
-Is your child slow to warm up in all settings, or are some more difficult to adjust to than others?
+- Places.
+Is the shy child slow to warm up in all settings, or are some more difficult to adjust to than others?
 For example, some children find it easier to visit another person’s home but are stressed in more busy, crowded places (the mall, a street festival, an amusement park).

-People.
+- People.
 Are there people your child is more cautious with than others?
 Is he more comfortable with adults or children?
 Every child is different.
-For instance, one normally shy child who clung to her parents whenever meeting a new person immediately fell in love with her new pediatrician who looked a bit like her adored grandmother.
+For instance, one normally shy child who clung to their parents whenever meeting a new person immediately fell in love with her new pediatrician who looked a bit like their adored grandmother.
 You never can tell!